moji1/EEE499/labssrc/lab3/lab3.md

 7. Follow the naming convention of FreeRTOS.

+### Parts

+Do not try to implement all features of the watch at once.
+After defining the task configuration we recommend to implement the watch in three parts.
+1. Develop a simple watch that only shows times.
+To do that you have to complete the implementation of the TimeTracker task which is a periodic task.
+Its period should be correlated to the watch resolution.
+Since you do not have the implementation of Display task, so to test this task using `printf`.

+2. Develop Display, Read-key and Core tasks.
+Display task should read messages from a queue and print messages in the display.
+Read-Key is a periodic task that checks for input from a user and forwards the pressed keys to the Core task.
+Read-Key should filter the pressed keys and pass only keys which are required to implement the watch.
+Finally, implement a Core task which receives keys from Read-Key task and controls the watch based on them.
+For instance switch to Stopwatch if `0` is pressed.
+Core task is required to communicate with other tasks to control the watch, so define related queues to manage the communication between Core task and others.

+3. Develop Stopwatch  and then integrate the Core task with TimeTracker and Stopwatch tasks.
+During this step, you need to define mutexes to manage the shared resources.
+The main logic for switching between different features (Stopwatch and TimeTracker) should be implemented by Core task.
+Finally, add the alarm functionality using a timer which  needs to be managed by the Core task.

 ### Hints

 Here are some hints which may be helpful during implementation:

-1. Do not try to implement all features of the watch at once.
-We recommend, first, develop a simple watch that only shows times, then add the stopwatch and alarm functionalities.
 2. Use `getch()` and `scanf()` functions to read keys and values accordingly.
 Remember to `fflush(stdin)` after each use of them.
 To use `getch()` you have to include `conio.h`.
 3. Use `printf` for printing.
 Remember to `fflush(stdout)` after each use.
 4. Use `Beep()` function for beeping which is required for the alarm service.
 You need to include `Windows.h`.
 Refer to the following [link](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679277%28v=vs.85%29.aspx) for more detail.